Top GOP Judiciary Committee member: Trump 'proved right' on Mueller probe, as Nadler warns of 'cover-up'

 “With all the talk of the Democrats intensifying their House investigations," the former official said, it was important to note that "unlike Special Counsel Mueller, Congress and the [DOJ Inspector General] cannot convene grand juries and initiate prosecutions.
 If Mueller couldn't find collusion or conspiracy with every investigative tool, what do the Democrats expect to accomplish?"

+Nor was the Trump team the only campaign to interact with foreign nationals in 2016.
+Hillary Clinton's campaign and the Democratic National Committee (DNC) hired the firm Fusion GPS, which employed Britsh ex-spy Christopher Steele to produce an anti-Trump dossier that the FBI used to justify the surveillance a top Trump aide -- even as text messages exclusively obtained by Fox News this week revealed that the DOJ seemingly raised "repeated" concerns that Steele, whose anti-Trump views are now widely known, was politically biased.
+The Trump aide, Carter Page, has not been charged with any wrongdoing, although the FBI initially alleged he had conspired with Russians.

-House Judiciary Committee ranking member Doug Collins, R-Ga., echoed that point in his own interview with "Fox News Sunday."
+House Judiciary Committee ranking member Doug Collins, R-Ga., in his own interview with "Fox News Sunday," also emphasized that Nadler was unlikely to uncover anything Mueller could not.

 WAS MADDOW CRYING?
 WATCH THE MEDIA MELTDOWN AS MUELLER REPORT DROPS